 Subscribe to our Blog & News so that every time there's a new post it appears in your blog feed; simply click the little orange circle.

-2. Plan task-specific zones in the garage accordingly.
+2. Think about what activities happen in or near your garage.
+Plan task-specific zones in the garage accordingly.
 Store related items in each zone.

 3. Hang shelves on walls to free up floor space.